TheAbubakrAbu/Islamic-Center-of-Irvine/README.md

 **Apple Ecosystem App** – Available on iPhone, iPad, Mac, and Apple Watch

-Stay connected with the ICOI community through accurate prayer times, local Muslim business support, and essential Islamic tools, all in one app.
+Stay connected with the Islamic Irvine community through accurate prayer times, local Muslim business support, and essential Islamic tools, all in one app.

 I was a **17-year-old** high school student when this app was published on the App Store on **October 3, 2023**.

 [**Download ICOI on the App Store here**](https://apps.apple.com/us/app/islamic-center-of-irvine/id6463835936?platform=iphone)

+## Overview
+The ICOI App is designed to keep you connected with your faith and community.
+Whether it’s accessing accurate prayer times, engaging with the Quran, discovering local Muslim-owned businesses, or exploring essential Islamic tools, the ICOI App serves as your all-in-one resource.

-## Features
+## Key Features

-### Core Islamic Practices

-- **Prayer Times** – Accurate Adhan and Iqamah times based on your location, with customizable settings.
+### Prayer Times (Adhan and Iqamah)
+- Stay informed with accurate prayer times.
-- **Adhan Notifications** – Never miss a prayer with real-time Adhan and Iqamah alerts.
+- Never miss a prayer with real-time Adhan and Iqamah notifications.

-### Quranic Access
+### Quran

-- **Beginner Arabic Mode** – Helps new learners recognize and read Arabic by spacing out letters.
-- **Complete Quran Access** – Read the Quran with Arabic text, transliteration, translations, and audio recitations.
+- Read the Quran with Arabic Beginner Mode to aid new learners.
-- **Ayah Sharing** – Share Quranic verses as text or images.
+- Share ayahs as text and images effortlessly.
+- Listen to beautiful audio recitations.

-### Community Engagement
+### Local Businesses

-- **Local Businesses** – Discover and support Muslim-owned businesses in the Irvine area.
+- Discover and support Muslim-owned local businesses.
-- **Masjid Events** – Stay updated with ICOI’s events, programs, and community activities.
+- Explore a variety of services and products within the community.

+### Helpful Links
-- **Helpful Links** – Quick access to important resources from [icoi.net](https://icoi.net).
+- Quickly access important resources available on [icoi.net](https://icoi.net).
+- Strengthen your connection with the ICOI community and your faith.

 ### Additional Islamic Tools